CartoDB/carto-vl/docs/guides/04-data-driven-visualizations-part-1.md

 The following sections will cover **style by value** for different data properties and map types.
 For example, by the end of this guide, you will better understand the options available when dealing with something like a transaction dataset and how to style by numeric data like the amount of each payment, or by categorical data like the method of payment (credit card, cash, etc.).

 **Note:**
-To introduce the use of `ramp`, this guide covers use-cases with the styling property `color`. `ramp` values don't always have to be colors. `ramp` gives you the ablitiy to create a variety of map types like bubble, flow, and more which we will explore in more detail in [Part 2](/developers/carto-vl/guides/data-driven-visualizations-part-2/) of this guide.
+To introduce the use of `ramp`, this guide covers use-cases with the styling property `color`. `ramp` values don't always have to be colors. `ramp` gives you the ability to create a variety of map types like bubble, flow, and more which we will explore in more detail in [Part 2](/developers/carto-vl/guides/data-driven-visualizations-part-2/) of this guide.

 ### Numeric properties